Wedding Pullav: Plot

-Wedding Pullav shows the story of two best friends, Aditya a.k.a.
-Adi and Anushka who are in love but are unaware of it.
+Wedding Pullav shows the story of two best friends, Aditya, a.k.a.
+Adi, and Anushka, who are in love but unaware of it.
 When Anushka is invited to attend Adi's wedding, this love confusion further increases.
-On one hand, Adi is jealous with Anushka's boyfriend while on the other side Anushka does not like Adi's marriage to another girl whom she initially praises.
-The story then moves to a stage where they know their feelings but not sure what to do next.
+On one hand, Adi is jealous of Anushka's boyfriend, while on the other, Anushka does not like Adi's marriage to another girl whom she initially praises.
+The story then moves to a stage where they know their feelings but are not sure what to do next.